What is psoriatic arthritis?

 If arthritis is mild and limited to a few joints and the skin disease is not severe the skin is treated with topical therapies or ultraviolet light and the joint disease is managed with pain relief (non-steroidal anti-inflammatory drugs, heat and ice), physical therapy and possibly corticosteroid injections into the joint.

 If arthritis involves several joints or is moderate to severe then more aggressive therapy is likely to be needed, such as:

 These medications improve symptoms of pain and stiffness but none have been shown to prevent progressive joint damage and all have potential for serious side effects.
 Methotrexate, ciclosporin, and leflunomide are drugs that have a beneficial effect on both joint and skin disease.

-Biologic response modifiers are new drugs that target TNF (tumour necrosis factor) or other inflammatory mediators and aim to modify specific inflammatory pathways to prevent joint inflammation.
+Biologic response modifiers are drugs that target TNF (tumour necrosis factor) or other inflammatory mediators and aim to modify specific inflammatory pathways to prevent joint inflammation.
 Those licensed for use in psoriatic arthritis are: